 For uniformity in the syllabus from semester to semester, many of the grading aspects of the course are stated for the full-semester case, where meetings happen three times per week, 60 minutes per meeting, for 14 weeks.
-When the course is taught in a different format, as it may be during a Summer Session, appropriate adjustments are made in scoring and other expectations.
+When the course is taught in a different format, in a half-semester for example, appropriate adjustments are made in scoring and other expectations.
 That is, some things may be doubled and some other things may be cut in half.
 Some of these are called out when they appear.